Old World Style Interior - Design Basics and Inspiring Spaces

 • Old World Style Interior Design - Explore Inspiring Ideas | Paintit.ai - 6

-Scatter candlesticks, vintage books, pewter trays, and old maps throughout your space.
-Flea markets and thrift shops are treasure troves for these items.
-Allow a bit of patina; it tells a story and adds authenticity.
+Scatter candlesticks, vintage books, pewter trays and old maps around the room.
+Flea markets and thrift shops are treasure troves for old books, vases, or worn-out fur coats.
+Allow a bit of patina because it tells a story.

 • Old World Style Interior Design - Explore Inspiring Ideas | Paintit.ai - 7